-In this chapter we looked at some of the basic questions which are often asked in relation to counselling.
-These include questions concerning the nature and function of counselling, and the ways in which this form of helping differs from several others, including, for example, nursing and social work.
-Some definitions of counselling were suggested and the British Association for Counselling and Psychotherapy definition (2009) was also quoted.
-We looked at a range of occupations which often describe themselves as 'counselling', even though they have little in common with 'therapeutic' counselling.
+In this unit we looked at some of the basic questions which are often asked in relation to counselling.
+These include questions concerning the nature and function of counselling and the ways in which this form of helping differs from several others, including, for example, nursing and social work.
+Some definitions of counselling were suggested, and the British Association for Counselling and Psychotherapy definition (2013) was also quoted.
+We looked at a range of occupations which are often described as 'counselling', even though they have little in common with 'therapeutic' counselling.
 A distinction was made between skills and theory, and we discussed the ways in which counselling skills are used by people who work as health professionals.

 The subject of advice and information giving was addressed in the context of the ways in which health professionals and others help their patients and clients.
 We saw that advice is not normally given in therapeutic counselling, though we considered some emergency situations in which advice and information may become almost synonymous.
-Aspects of counsellor training were outlined in this chapter: these included time keeping, the use of journals, establishing a training contract, skills training, practice and supervision, personal therapy and role play.
+Aspects of counsellor training were outlined in this unit: these included timekeeping, the use of journals, establishing a training contract, skills training, practice and supervision, personal therapy and role play.
 The problems which bring people to counselling were highlighted, as were the specific contexts in which counselling is used.
+In this edition of the book, we have extended the section dealing with trauma and disaster to include references to recent research, and added a new section on the subject of bullying in schools and online.

-One of these, group counselling, will be dealt with in more detail in Chapter 9.
-In Chapter 2 we shall also consider the individual skills which are used in counselling.
+In Unit 2 we shall also consider the individual skills used in counselling.
 An overview of the main historical and theoretical approaches to therapy and counselling will also be outlined.